 Horton Plains National Park, elevated more than 2,000 metres above sea level, invites you into a realm of gossamer mist and windswept grasslands.
 This UNESCO World Heritage site is famed for its World’s End trail, which leads to a sheer precipice with an unforgettable 870-metre drop, revealing magnificent panoramas over tea country and southern plains.
 Along the path, you’ll encounter native flora such as dwarf bamboo, russet-tipped sumbul, and cloud forests echoing with the calls of the endemic Sri Lanka whistling thrush.
 Birdlife is abundant, and patient walkers may glimpse the rare Sri Lankan bush warbler or the striking Sri Lanka blue magpie.
 Expect to cross through forests alive with purple-faced langur monkeys, herds of sambar deer, and, if fortune favours you, perhaps the footprints of elusive leopards.
 Baker’s Falls—a cascade framed by rhododendrons—serves as a tranquil midpoint during the loop.

-The best time to savour Horton Plains is between January and March, before the monsoon veils the view with clouds and rain.
+Best time to walk: The best time to savour Horton Plains is between January and March, before the monsoon veils the view with clouds and rain.

 Knuckles Mountain Range